CARE-SM/CARE-SM-Toolkit/README.md

 ## Local implementation

-If you are not interested on running Docker image, you can install the Pyhton module for local implementation.
+If you are not interested in running our Docker image, you can install the Python module for local implementation.

 ###  Installation